nais/doc/observability/tracing/README.md

 ## Visualizing service mesh with Kiali

-NAIS leverages the Istio service mesh and Kiali dashboard to give developers a visualization of the service mesh and its general health, with no code modifications required.
 Kiali can be reached at kiali.*cluster-name*.nais.io, eg. [kiali.dev-gcp.nais.io](https://kiali.dev-gcp.nais.io).

 ![Kiali service mesh showing the relationship between sosialhjelp-modia, modia-api, and mock-alt-api](kiali-sample.gif)

+NAIS leverages the Istio service mesh and Kiali dashboard to give developers a visualization of the service mesh and its general health.
 Kiali will also give a quick graphical overview of failing HTTP calls.

 ![Example of a service returning 400 errors](kiali-400-sample.gif)